wolong3385/JBI/README.md

     If one wants to apply these techniques to other imbalanced datasets, plese Format the data for the re-balanced process.

-If you have any query, please let me know via: shigang@deakin.edu.au
+If you have any query, please let me know